 The Wise Fool

-I am an Associate Professor of Photography at the University of Maryland University College and living in Prague, CZ.
+I am an Associate Professor of Photography at the University of Maryland Global Campus (online) and the host of the podcast 'The Wise Fool'.
 I received my MFA from the San Francisco Art Institute and a BFA from the Corcoran School of Art and Design.
-My artwork has been exhibited internationally and is in the collections of the Al Serkal Foundation, Metropolitan Museum of Art in New York City, Crown Point Press, and the deYoung Museum in the Auchenbach Collection.
+My artwork has been exhibited internationally and is in the collections of the Al Serkal Foundation, Metropolitan Museum of Art in New York City, Crown Point Press, and the Auchenbach Collection, Palace of Fine Arts.

 From my first job as an ice cream server at Baskin Robbins at the age of 14, which I needed a judge to allow me to work at such a young age to working as a roadie for rock n’ roll bands, professor, portfolio reviewer for Lensculture.com, art critic, fashion photographer, fine artist, director of an arts NGO, and managed art galleries, I feel that I have had a wide range of skills and experiences.
 The art galleries and portfolio reviews have given me insight into the nuances of what galleries are seeking to exhibit and why; including the economics of how the art world functions.
 Being an art critic offered me the opportunity to gain a different view into the public understanding of how people interact with, experience, and choose to purchase art.
 Being a roadie let me enjoy my life and party with rock stars.
 Working as a non-profit director utilized my resourcefulness as a facilitator for individual artists and art businesses to work together for the benefit of the community in which they live and work.